benicnst/KICK-Log-Tool/README.md

 Only comments with a posting time obtained from the Kick API, page timestamp data, or realtime-add detection are used for this check.
 Comments without an available posting time are labeled as captured time and are excluded from detection.

-The marker is shown only when 2 or more of these conditions are true:
+The marker is shown when the risk score is high enough and multiple suspicious conditions are matched.
+Personal-information or violence-like content is treated as a strong signal.

-- 5 or more comments within 60 seconds.
+- 8 or more comments within 30 seconds.
-- 8 or more comments within 120 seconds.
+- 12 or more comments within 60 seconds.
 - The same normalized comment appears 3 or more times.
 - The same normalized long comment appears 2 or more times.
 - 3 or more comments appear within 2 seconds.
 - 5 or more comments appear within 10 seconds.
-- The average interval between captured comments is 8 seconds or less, with at least 6 comments.
+- The average interval between captured comments is 5 seconds or less, with at least 10 comments.
 - 3 or more URL-like comments are detected.
 - One comment contains heavy repeated phrases.
+- Multiple accounts repeat the same message pattern in a short time window.
 - A comment contains a large amount of emoji or emote-like content.
 - Repeated comments appear to contain personal information such as an address, phone number, or email address.
 - Repeated comments appear to contain threats of killing or physical harm.